 There’s nothing worse than when you’re enjoying a show, and then the writers introduce a new character that’s simply awful.
 We’ve seen this tragedy too many times to count, and it’s to the point where we just want to throw up our hands and find another hobby other than Netflix binge-watching TV shows.
 No, that’s just crazy talk.
 Sorry.

-The people on this list are awful characters who were not intended to be awful, but one way or another, he/she ended up on our bad sides.
-Of course, we can’t necessary call them the worst TV characters because “worst” is a superlative adjective that has subjective undertones, but the characters on this list make us grit our teeth and shake our fists with anger.
+The people on this list are awful characters who were not intended to be awful, but one way or another, he/she ended up on our bad side.
+Of course, we can’t necessarily call them the worst TV characters because “worst” is a superlative adjective that has subjective undertones, but the characters on this list make us grit our teeth and shake our fists with anger.

 So without further ado, here are 10 bad TV characters that ruined otherwise good shows:

 Editors Note: While the majority of this list consists of female characters, we’d like to point out that it says a lot about the poorly written female characters in television.